michaelhaw/depliza/README.md

 # **Depliza**

-Depliza is a full-stack web application designed to deploy and manage AI-powered agents seamlessly.
+Depliza is a full-stack web application designed to deploy and manage an AI-powered agent seamlessly.
 It leverages modern web technologies for its frontend and backend, integrates with powerful APIs for character generation and deployment, and supports containerized deployment using Docker and Fly.io.

 This project integrates the **[Eliza AI Agent](https://github.com/elizaOS/eliza)** repository to power the AI agent's behavior and functionality, enabling highly customizable and interactive agent configurations.